PawanSinghOfficial/PawanSinghOfficial/README.md

 <td width="65%" valign="top">

 ## 🧠 About Me
-> Passionate developer exploring **Full Stack Development**
+- same as other developers exploring **Full Stack Development**
-| Love building real-world projects
+- Love building real-world projects, when in the mood.
-> Focused on clean UI + performance
+- Focused on clean UI + performance (according to me) >_<

 ---

 ## 🌱 Currently Learning
 - ⚡ Web Development
 - 📊 Data Structures & Algorithms
+- 💀 AI/ML

 ---